420 Davey Lab

 Research: Formation and evolution of exoplanet systems

-I am a NASA Postdoctoral Fellow at the Center for Exoplanets and Habitable Worlds at the Pennsylvania State University.
-My research interests include planet formation, the dynamical evolution of planetary systems, and the origin of volatiles (water and atmosphere) in super-Earths.
+I am an Assistant Research Professor at the Center for Exoplanets and Habitable Worlds at Penn State.
+I study the formation and evolution of planetary systems, including the origin of water and atmosphere in super-Earths, and their potential habitability.
 Super-Earths are a type of exoplanet with a size between that of Earth and Neptune.
-While there are no super-Earths in the solar system, the Kepler mission has revealed that they are the most common type of planet in the Galaxy, with thousands already discovered.
+While there are no super-Earths in the solar system, they are the most commonly observed type of planet.
+Therefore, it is important that we understand how those planets form, what they are made of (e.g. are they rocky or are they water worlds?), and whether some of them might be hospitable to life.

 I conduct mainly theoretical work using computer simulations to model the formation of planetary systems.
-I normally use Rebound or Mercury codes for N-body simulations, and the Pencil Code for hydrodynamic simulations.
-I enjoy programming and I have an interest in scientific computing.
+I use Mercury codes for N-body simulations, the Pencil Code for hydrodynamic simulations, and I am generally interested in scientific computing.

 Thesis: Formation and Early Evolution of Planetary Systems.